amercader/munibot/README.md

 ### Installation

+You will need the followig system requirements (shown here are the Ubuntu 24.04 packages, adapt as needed):

+    sudo apt-get install libgdal-dev python3-dev g++

 Munibot is available on PyPI and can be installed with `pip`.
 It is strongly recommended to install it in a [virtual environment](https://docs.python.org/3/tutorial/venv.html):

     python3 -m venv munibot